 People ask me about my profile name (Peace Gulf).
 This is the name I prefer to use for the body of water between Iran and the Arab states.
 Most Iranians call it "the Persian Gulf" and most Arabs "the Arabian Gulf".
 This disagreement is important for me and I want to find a constructive way out of it.
 That's why I changed my profile name from "Reza Memar" (which only shows my name) to "Peace Gulf" which shows my ideas and (I think) helps my purpose.
 But if you ask why I use this name for that body of water I can explain it as follows:

 1- Names we choose for things reflect how we think about them and the world.
 There is no "right" or "wrong" in names.
 Names are tools.
 There is no "right" and "wrong" in tools.
 There are only "good" tools and "bad" tools.

-2- Everybody should be free to call ANYTHING with ANY name they choose provided this is not generally considered offensive.
+2- Everybody should be free to call anything which doesn't belong to anybody, with ANY name they choose, provided this is not generally considered offensive.

 3- The name of the body of water between Iran and the Arab states on the southern shores has many different names in different languages.
 Turks call it "Basra Gulf" for example.
 You can't and shouldn't do anything about it.
 There is no international law that prevents Turks from using this name or the Arabs from using their chosen name.

 4- The name "Persian Gulf" reflects Persian Imperial Past.
 It is a good tool for strengthening Persian nationalism.
 I am not a fan of nationalism.
 I am a cosmopolitan.
 I am not a fan of any imperialism either, including the dead ones, in particular the Persian Empire.
 Actually I am ashamed of the death and destruction that our fathers, including Cyrus, have caused in this region of the world.

 5- I prefer peace and humanity over nationalism.

 6- Therefore I prefer to use "the Peace Gulf" for that body of water.
 It is a good tool for my purpose